 Even with simplifications, CSRD remains a foundational and globally influential framework.
 Its focus on double materiality, assurance, and value chain transparency is setting a benchmark for ESG disclosures (Latham & Watkins, 2025a).

 Some argue that ESG rules are burdensome or anti-business.
 But directives like CSRD and CSDDD are shaping corporate behaviour and long-term value creation.
 As Andreas Rasche of Copenhagen Business School notes, the idea that ESG undermines European competitiveness is “misguided”.
-There is real opportunity for long-term resilience, stakeholder trust, and innovation.
+There is real opportunity for long-term resilience, stakeholder trust, and innovation (Runyon, 2025).
 Regulation:

 - Creates standards that allow comparison across companies.